egite/Stratux-FIS-B-Weather-Monitor/README.md

 A single-page web application for monitoring FIS-B (Flight Information Services - Broadcast) weather data received by a [Stratux](https://stratux.me/) ADS-B receiver.
 Designed to run in any modern browser on a desktop, tablet, or phone connected to the Stratux Wi-Fi network.

-# Quick Install
+## Quick Install

-Donwload the update-stratux-v1.0-fisb-weather.s.sh file to your phone.
+Download the [update-stratux-v1.0-fisb-weather.sh](https://github.com/egite/Stratux-FIS-B-Weather-Monitor/raw/refs/heads/main/update-stratux-v1.0-fisb-weather.sh) file to your phone.
 Connect to your Stratux, go to the Settings page and select the gray "Click to select System Update file" button and chose the sh file.
 Then hit the gray button again (it will have blue text saying "Install update-stratux-v1.0-fisb-weather.sh").
+Wait for the Stratux to reboot and come back online.
+You'll find a new menu item named "FIS-B Weather".

 ## Features